RandomKiddo/RandomKiddo.github.io/photography.md

   textColor: '#fff'
 })</script>

 The landing page for my photography!
 (Sorry in advance if this page loads slowly; The photo files are big, and I didn't want to reduce their quality).
 For astrophotography not relating to DSLR cameras, see the <a href="/astrophotography/index.html">Astrophotography page</a>.

+This page contains my "critics picks" (a.k.a. the photos I thought were the best and have a lot of diversity).
+There are other special landing pages containing more photos from specific trips.
+The page to access these landing pages is currently *under construction*.

 My equipment: <br />

 Cameras: <br />
 Canon Powershot G7X Mark II <br />
-Sony α5000 DSLR <br />
+Sony α6000 DSLR <br />

 Lenses: <br />
 Zoom Lens (details unknown) <br />